Martha Mine: Other current underground mining

 Starting in 2004, a series of underground mines all accessed via one entrance, the Favona portal, have been developed.
 These mines, (Favona, Trio and Correnso) run under much of the town of Waihi - and produce approximately 100,000 ounces of gold each year.

 Production

 From the 1880s to 1952 the Martha Mine was an underground mine.
 The mine became one of the most important gold and silver mines in the world.
 By 1952, when the mine closed, around 5.6 million ounces (174,160 kg) of gold and 38.4 million ounces (1,193,180 kg) of silver had been produced from 11,932,000 tonnes of ore.
 The modern Martha Mine has operated as an open pit since 1987.
 An average of around 100,000 ounces of gold and 700,000 ounces of silver have been produced annually since 1988.

 Issues

 Some environmental protests occurred during the 1987 consenting process for further mine operations.
-In 2001, subsidence in the area caused a collapse of a house, and the operating company has recently agreed to pay compensation to about 130 households for various negative effects due to noise, blast vibrations and dust.
+In 2001, subsidence in the area caused a collapse of a house, and the operating company agreed to pay compensation to about 130 households for various negative effects due to noise, blast vibrations and dust.